immunefi-team/Bounty_Boosts/Puffer Finance/29116 - [SC - Low] Using deposit results in more shares for the sa....md

 # Using deposit results in more shares for the same amount of stETH

-Submitted on Thu Mar 07 2024 07:58:54 GMT-0400 (Atlantic Standard Time) by @LokiThe5th for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)
+Submitted on Mar 7th 2024 at 13:58:54 UTC by @LokiThe5th for [Boost | Puffer Finance](https://immunefi.com/bounty/pufferfinance-boost/)

 Report ID: #29116